- Home

 PET-CT scan

-For the PET scan, you will be injected with a glucose (sugar) solution containing a small amount of radioactive material.
-Many cancer cells show up brighter on the scan because they take up more glucose solution than normal cells do.
+For the PET scan, you will be injected in the arm with a glucose (sugar) solution containing a small amount of radioactive material.
+You will be asked to sit quietly for 30–90 minutes while the solution moves around your body, then the scan itself will take about 30 minutes.
+Cancer cells take up more of the solution than normal cells and light up on the scan.

-You will be asked to sit quietly for 30–90 minutes while the glucose moves around your body, then the PET scan itself will take about 30 minutes.
 Clinic staff will tell you how to prepare for the scan, particularly if you have diabetes.
 You will be encouraged to drink plenty of water to help the glucose solution leave your body.

 The CT scan (see below) is used to help work out the precise location of any areas of concern shown on the PET scan.